 I recently got back from an amazing trip to Bali! (the kind you don’t want to come back from or come back home and immediately look for ways to get back).
-Since several people asked me for more information about my trip, I’m writing this post as an introduction to Bali travel.
-Last week, I posted my 7 day Bali itinerary and this Bali guide, coupled with the itinerary should hopefully help you plan the perfect trip to Bali.
+Since several people asked me for more information about my trip, I’m writing this Bali travel guide as an introduction to Bali travel.
+Last week, I posted my 7 day Bali itinerary and this Bali travel guide, coupled with the itinerary should hopefully help you plan the perfect trip to Bali.

 Bali is one of the 17,000+ islands that make up the archipelago of Indonesia and is Indonesia’s most popular tourist destination.
 Here are some of the basic facts about the island along with some helpful tips and recommendations to plan your travels.

+First up in this Bali travel guide is weather.
 Bali experiences two seasons: the rainy season and the dry season.
-Regardless of the season, daytime temperatures hover between the upper 80’s to the lower 90’s fahrenheit for most parts of the Island.
+However, regardless of the season, daytime temperatures hover between the upper 80’s to the lower 90’s fahrenheit for most parts of the Island.
 Temperatures in the central hills like Ubud can be lower during the nighttime.
 Bali is very humid throughout the year.

 Wettest Month – January

 Hottest month – May